typesandtimes/tale/_posts/2019-05-24-royal-astronomical-society-python.md

 print(datetime(2019, 5, 21, 12, 30,
                tzinfo=pytz.timezone('America/New_York')))
 ```
 ... except that it's actually a buggy program!
-More on _why_ it's buggy later on.
 The printed datetime is
 ```
 2019-05-21 12:30:00-04:56
 ```